EdgeApp/edge-docs/source/index.html.md

 AirbitzCore (ABC) is a Javascript client-side blockchain and Edge Security SDK providing auto-encrypted and auto-backed up accounts and wallets with zero-knowledge security and privacy.
 All blockchain/bitcoin private and public keys are fully encrypted by the users' credentials before being backed up on to peer to peer servers.

 ABC allows developers to apply client-side data security, encrypted such that only the end-user can access the data.
-The Airbitz ABCAccount object allows developers to store arbitrary Edge-Secured data on the user’s account which is automatically encrypted, automatically backed up, and automatically synchronized between the user’s authenticated devices.
+The Edge AbcAccount object allows developers to store arbitrary Edge-Secured data on the user’s account which is automatically encrypted, automatically backed up, and automatically synchronized between the user’s authenticated devices.

 ABC is the foundation of the Edge Security SDK and Edge Wallet mobile app